cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 $$ z = {x - \mu \over SD} $$

-The value of z then gives a **standardised score**, i.e. the number of standard deviations form the mean in a standardised curve, which can be then used to determine probability.
+The value of z then gives a **standardised score**, i.e. the number of standard deviations form the mean in a standardised curve.
+This can then be used to determine probability.

 ### Binomial distribution
 Where observations belong to one of two mutually exclusive categories, i.e.:
 If $$ P(A) = x $$ then $$ P(B) = 1 - x $$

 If the number of observations is very large and the probability of an event is small, a **poisson distribution** can be used to approximate a binomial distribution.